The Trump Administration — Keeping America Great in 2020 and Beyond!

 For two years, Democrat Party principals and their Leftmedia propagandists endeavored to obstruct Trump’s agenda with what amounted to a deep-state coup.
 When that failed to disable the MAGA train, they then conjured up a scheme to impeach Trump, which has rapidly devolved into the Demo theater of the absurd.

-Despite their best efforts to undermine the administration’s agenda and drive the nation into a desperately hoped-for economic recession that they believe will bolster their chances to retake the White House and Senate in 2020, the Trump administration has been difficult to stop.
-Still, Democrats are trying their best.
+Despite their best efforts to undermine the administration’s agenda and drive the nation into a desperately hoped-for economic recession that they believe will bolster their chances to retake the White House and Senate in 2020, the Trump administration has been thus far, unstoppable.
+But Democrat obstructionists are giving it their all!

 Just before Trump took office, in “The Trump Administration — A Reagan Revival!,” I wrote, “Since his stunning victory, Trump has NOT forgotten who brung him to the dance — those working class grassroots conservatives across the nation. … Trump’s simple mantra, ‘Make America Great Again,’ was borrowed from President Ronald Reagan’s slogan, ‘Let’s make America great again.’
 And he is on his way to doing just that.”